LLM Advanced Legal Practice (LPC LLM)

 - Property Law and Practice

 In addition to the core modules, you will study three optional subjects.
 We offer you a wide selection, allowing you to pursue a specialist career path or keep your options open.
-However, there must be sufficient demand for each module to enable us to run it.
+The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Commercial Law